w3c/webauthn/README.md

 # Creating a new Working Draft

 To build a new WD and upload it to the W3C publishing system:
 - Register as a W3C member and join the Web Authentication working group.
-Note down your W3C username and password.
+Note down your W3C USERNAME and PASSWORD to use in the command below.
+If you don't remember either one, please go [here](https://www.w3.org/accounts/recover) to retrieve it.
-- Copy the url of the meeting minutes in which the working group decided to publish a new draft
+- Copy the url of the meeting minutes in which the working group decided to publish a new draft as the DECISION_URL to be used below
 - Make sure Bikeshed is installed locally (follow the Bikeshed Installation and Setup section above)
 - Go into the ./bikeshed directory and use git pull to update Bikeshed.
 - Run the following command to update Bikeshed's datafiles: